paux/spring5-recipe-app/Spring-CheatSheet.md

 that this is a web controller.
 Typically, expect a `@RequestMapping` on the class (to declare a common sub-path) or on its methods (to declare a specific HTTP endpoint).
+Methods don't need a `@GetMapping` or `@PostMapping` explicitly, but then they'd support _all_ request types, so this should be avoided.

 ```java
 import org.springframework.stereotype.Controller;